kaboom-db/kaboom-docs/docs/source/index.rst

 .. note::

-   This project is under active development.
+   This project is under active development and is not in a usable state.

 Contents
 --------

 .. toctree::

-   usage
+   authentication
    api